uvafung/CMEE-CourseWork/MiniProject/MiniprojectREADME.md

     R scripts (listed in the order of running) -- DataPrep.R: Data wrangling to filter good quality datasets for analysis.
-        ModFitting: Model fitting and returns analysis output csv files to be stored in data.
+        ModFitting.R: Model fitting and returns analysis output csv files to be stored in data.
         ModAssumpCheck.R: Check that the assumptions of model fitting are met.
         SearchBestMod.R: Search for the best model based on AIC scores.
         ModPlotting_para: Plot model fitting results of selected datasets.